wrdwllm/df_lab/content/index.md

 [[Design]] introduces the basic requirements of non-human species and the threats that urban environments like Fishermans Bend present to their wellbeing.
 It also offers some [[Design/Design ideas|Design ideas]] that extend the more conservative recommendations in the Biodiversity Report.

-[[Sites]] and [[Typologies]] are stubs that identify sites of interest and typologies like columns, power poles, and trees that represent opportunities for design interventions.
+%% [[Sites]] and %%[[Typologies]] are stubs that identify sites of interest and typologies like columns, power poles, and trees that represent opportunities for design interventions.
 Over time, they will be populated with detailed information.

 ## Disclaimer